Landscape Design Ideas, Styles, and Themes

 This design idea introduces another level of landscape design known as its "theme."
 Whereas style refers to the overall look of a garden, developed in conjunction with its native environment (whatever that might be), a landscape can have a theme as well - one of the major things a designer uses to add personality to a native landscape.

-A theme is a focal point around which the garden will be designed.
+A theme is a focus around which the garden will be designed.
 For example, you might want a garden to primarily attract birds or butterflies, or a garden made of edible foods and herbs, or a garden that is all or mostly one color or shape.
 A garden can be created entirely of bushes or entirely of flowers or entirely of grasses, including what some might call "weeds" (weeds being unwanted plants that are hard to keep out).

 Grow local with a vegetable or herb theme.